suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 # 🏡🏠 Airbnb Home Prices Prediction

 With the aid of __machine learning__ and __data science__, it is possible to predict the prices of houses respectively.
-There are features such as __longitude__ and __latitude__ that help determine the prices along with pther features such as neighborhood and the demand for the area.
+There are features such as __longitude__ and __latitude__ that help determine the prices along with other features such as neighborhood and the demand for the area.

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/homegif.gif" />